from small one page howto to huge articles all in one place

 Use one of CURLOPT_POSTFIELDS(3) or CURLOPT_COPYPOSTFIELDS(3) options to specify what data to post and CURLOPT_POSTFIELDSIZE(3) or CURLOPT_POSTFIELDSIZE_LARGE(3) to set the data size.

 Optionally, you can provide data to POST using the CURLOPT_READFUNCTION(3) and CURLOPT_READDATA(3) options but then you must make sure to not set CURLOPT_POSTFIELDS(3) to anything but NULL.
 When providing data with a callback, you must transmit it using chunked transfer-encoding or you must set the size of the data with the CURLOPT_POSTFIELDSIZE(3) or CURLOPT_POSTFIELDSIZE_LARGE(3) options.
-To enable chunked encoding, you simply pass in the appropriate Transfer-Encoding header, see the post-callback.c example.
+To enable chunked encoding, pass in the appropriate Transfer-Encoding header, see the post-callback.c example.

 You can override the default POST Content-Type: header by setting your own with CURLOPT_HTTPHEADER(3).